Geochemical Classification of Elements Important MCQs

 a)

-3. The partitioning of elements between minerals and melts during crystallization is governed by which principle?
+3. The partitioning of elements between minerals and melts during crystallisation is governed by which principle?

 a) Raoult’s Law